Eijaz Khan: Early life

-Khan was born on 28 August 1975 in Hyderabad, India.
-He has two siblings, a younger brother and sister.
-By the time he was three-years old, his parent had separated.
+Khan has two siblings, a younger brother and sister.
+By the time he was three-years old, his parents had separated.
 He and his brother lived with their father in Mumbai while, his mother and sister lived in Hyderabad.
-His mother died in 1991, and it was after this that he finally met his sister who was 13-years old at the time.
+His mother died in 1991, and it was after this that he finally met his sister who was 13 years old at the time.
 He attended Our Lady of Perpetual Succour High School in Chembur, Mumbai, and Datta Meghe College of Engineering where he obtained his civil engineering degree.

 Personal life

-Eijaz Khan dated television actress Anita Hassanandani for 2½ years.

-Eijaz Khan currently is in a relationship with actress Pavitra Punia whom he met in Bigg Boss 14.
+He was in a relationship with Pavitra Punia whom he met in Bigg Boss 14.